301 – Corrective Actions and Disciplinary Procedures

 c.
 Any violation of the Texas Penal Code; and

 d.
-Any other matter the supervisor believes may warrant consideration by Internal Affairs.
+Any other matter a supervisor believes may warrant consideration by Internal Affairs.

-2. IAD will decide whether it will take on the investigation or refer it back to the bureau for handling.
+2. IAD will decide whether it will commence the investigation or refer it back to the bureau for handling.

 B. Corrective actions can be as simple as a conversation with the employee to note the deficient performance or behavior and to remind the employee what the expected performance or behavior is.
-These conversations should include two-way communication between the supervisor and the employee to ensure the employee understands clearly, what the expectation is and giving the employee a chance to ask questions, if necessary.
-Supervisors may choose to record the conversation in the Blue Team application as a way to remember it.
+These conversations should include two-way communications between the supervisor and the employee to ensure the employee understands clearly the expectations and gives the employee a chance to ask questions, if necessary.
+Supervisors may choose to record the conversation in the Blue Team application for recollection.

-D. When an employee’s behavior or performance has not improved in response to a lower level of corrective action, or when an employee’s initial mistake is serious enough, the supervisor may initiate a documented counseling.
+D. When an employee’s behavior or performance has not improved in response to a lower level of corrective action, or when an employee’s initial mistake is considered significant, the supervisor may initiate a documented counseling.

 a.
 Prepare the documented counseling letter prior to the documented counseling session with the employee.
-Use the correct gender and the appropriate wording from the options provided or other wording appropriate for the situation.
+Tailor the content of the document to reflect the situation, as appropriate.

 b.
-Do not use the section listed as “optional ending” unless one or more counseling sessions have proved ineffective.
+Do not use the section listed as “optional ending” unless one or more counseling sessions have proven to be ineffective.

 c.
-Meet with the employee and be prepared to discuss in detail the problems you have identified and a plan of action for correcting the performance or behavior at issue.
+Meet with the employee and be prepared to discuss in detail the problems identified and a plan of action for correcting the performance or behavior at issue.

 i.
-Explain that this is not discipline, but a way to make sure that there is no misunderstanding about what is expected of the employee.
-Also explain that this is another effort to enhance communication and eliminate potential problems.
+Explain that documented counseling is not discipline, but a way to make sure that there is no misunderstanding about what is expected of the employee.
+Also explain that this is another effort to enhance communication and eliminate potential issues.

 ii.
-Explain that if the employee feels that the suggestions are completely unacceptable, he or she can suggest alternate solutions to the problems.
+Explain that if the employee feels that the suggestions are completely unacceptable, they can suggest alternate solutions to the problems.
 Record any changes agreed upon into the document.
-This is an effective way to get commitment on both parts if the original suggestions are not workable.
+This is an effective way to get commitment by both parties if the original suggestions are not workable.

 iii.
-Schedule a follow-up meeting for a date and time that gives the employee reasonable opportunity to improve performance or the behavior at issue.
-Tell the employee that improvement or deterioration of the performance or behavior will be documented at the follow-up meeting and attached to the original counseling documentation.
+Schedule a follow-up meeting for a date and time that gives the employee a reasonable opportunity to improve performance or the behavior at issue.
+Explain to the employee that improvement or deterioration of the performance or behavior will be documented at the follow-up meeting and attached to the original counseling documentation.

 iv.
-Explain that the issue will be closed if the expected improvements or changes are made.
+Explain that the matter will be closed if the expected improvements or changes are made.

 v.
-Explain that while they may make marked improvements in some of the areas, any areas that are still identified as needing additional improvement will be documented further.
-Additional suggestions or agreements will be made for correcting any remaining problems, and a second follow-up meeting will be scheduled.
+Explain that while they may improve in some of the areas, any areas that are still identified as needing additional improvement will be documented further.
+Additional suggestions or agreements will be made for correcting any remaining performance or behavior issues, and a second follow-up meeting will be scheduled.
 All follow-up meetings will be documented and attached to the original documentation.

 vi.
 Signatures required:

-a) If all parties concur with the deficiencies identified and the plan of action for improvement, each should sign and date the documented counseling letter.
+a) If both parties concur with the deficiencies identified and the plan of action for improvement, each should sign and date the documented counseling letter.

 b) If changes or additions were made to the original documented counseling letter, those should be initialed along with the letter being signed by the supervisor and the employee.

-c) If the employee agrees with the recommendations or outcome of the meeting but refuses to sign the letter, make that notation under the place for the employee’s signature and tell the employee that you will still have the scheduled follow-up meeting on the date and time stipulated in the letter.
+c) If the employee agrees with the recommendation or outcome of the meeting but refuses to sign the letter, make that notation under the place for the employee’s signature and explain to the employee that you will schedule the follow-up meeting on the date and time stipulated in the letter.

 d) Give the employee a copy of the original with the signatures obtained and place the original signed document in their divisional file.
-Record it in Blue Team.
+Record the counseling letter in Blue Team.

-e) If, after all the above explanations, the employee does not agree there is a problem or indicates that they do not feel any need for change, it may be necessary to discontinue the documented counseling and move into the disciplinary process.
+e) If, after all the above explanations, the employee does not agree there is an issue or indicates that they do not feel any need for improvement, it may be necessary to discontinue the documented counseling and proceed to the disciplinary process.

-E. A written reprimand is documentation generated in response to a substantiated allegation of unprofessional conduct requiring a stronger response than other forms of corrective action, but a determination has been made not to impose disciplinary action.
-Such documentation may take the form of a description of the unprofessional conduct and the agency’s response to it, if any.
-The format for a written reprimand may vary, but it is always signed by the supervisor.
+E. A letter of reprimand (LOR) is documentation generated in response to a substantiated allegation requiring a stronger response than other forms of corrective action.
+It is more significant than a documented letter of counseling.
+The format for a letter of reprimand may vary, but it must always be signed by the supervisor.
 A copy is placed in the employee’s division, bureau, and HCSO personnel file and is always recorded in Blue Team.

-1. Written reprimands shall be originated and prepared in triplicate by the employee’s immediate supervisor and forwarded through the chain of command to the bureau commander.
-If the alleged censurable conduct is reported by another employee or a source outside the HCSO, the incident shall be referred to the employee’s immediate supervisor who shall have the responsibility to investigate and prepare the written reprimand.
+1. A letter of reprimand and two copies will be prepared by the employee’s immediate supervisor and forwarded through the chain of command to the bureau commander.
+If the alleged censurable conduct is reported by another employee or a source outside the HCSO, the incident will be referred to the employee’s immediate supervisor who will have the responsibility to investigate and prepare the letter of reprimand.

-2. The signed original written reprimand shall be forwarded to the Human Resources Division (HR) to be placed in the employee’s permanent personnel file.
-One copy shall be given to the employee who is the subject of the report, and one copy shall be retained in the employee’s bureau file.
+2. The signed original letter of reprimand will be forwarded to the Human Resources Division (HR) and placed in the employee’s permanent personnel file.
+One copy will be given to the employee who is the subject of the report and one copy will be retained in the employee’s bureau file.

-3. The grievance procedure established under HCSO Department Policy #232 – Employee Grievance and Complaint Resolution, does not apply to written reprimands.
-The employee may appeal through the bureau commander.
-The bureau commander decision on the matter is final.
+3. The grievance procedure established under HCSO Department Policy #232 – Employee Grievance and Complaint Resolution, does not apply to a letter of reprimand.
+The employee may request a review from the bureau commander.
+The bureau commander’s decision on the matter is final.

 V. Procedure – Disciplinary Actions

-A. Disciplinary action may be necessary in response to sustained employee misconduct after reasonable attempts to improve an employee’s work performance or inappropriate behavior when the application of corrective actions fails to achieve the desired results.
-Disciplinary action in response to a serious infraction of HCSO policy or procedure may be imposed without prior attempts at corrective actions.
+A. Disciplinary action may be necessary in response to sustained employee misconduct after reasonable attempts to improve an employee’s work performance or inappropriate behavior when the application of corrective action is insufficient to achieve the desired results.
+Disciplinary action in response to a serious infraction of HCSO policy or procedure may be imposed without prior attempts of corrective actions.
+(Refer to Disciplinary Matrix).

-1. Disciplinary actions include: suspensions, demotions, reductions in rank, terminations, and refusals to rehire at the end of the employee’s contractual period.
+1. Disciplinary actions include: suspensions, demotions, reductions in rank, terminations, administrative dismissals, and ineligible to rehire at the end of the employee’s contractual period.

-2. In addition to a loss of monetary benefits or direct compensation, a disciplinary action may include other actions such as, but not limited to: job transfer, shift change, schedule change, or removal of take-home car privileges.
+2. Disciplinary action may result in the following actions including but not limited to: mandated training, job transfer, shift change, schedule change, or removal of take-home car privileges.

-1. Serious violations of any of the rules or regulations set out in the Civil Service regulations, the HCSO department manual, any bureau procedural manual or standard operating procedures, or in any applicable HCSO or bureau memorandum or any violation of a federal, state, county, or municipal statute, regulation, ordinance, or a court order, may be the basis for a preliminary incident report.
+1. Serious violations of any of the rules or regulations set in the Civil Service regulations, the HCSO department manual, any bureau procedural manual or standard operating procedures, in any applicable HCSO or bureau memorandum plus any violation of a federal, state, county, or municipal statute, regulation, ordinance, or a court order, may be the basis for an IAD complaint.

-A preliminary incident report may be initiated by any ranking supervisor who deems it necessary in order to address any violation of HCSO policy.
+A complaint may be initiated by any ranking supervisor who deems it necessary in order to address any violation of HCSO policy.

-2. Additionally, any of the allegations described in Section IV (A)(1) herein (list of allegations that must be referred to IAD) will be the basis for a preliminary incident report.
+2. Any allegations described in Section IV (A)(1) herein (list of allegations that must be referred to IAD) will be the basis for a complaint to IAD.

-3. Procedures to follow in completing a preliminary incident report will be as follows:
+3. Procedures for completing a complaint will be as follows:

 a.
-Preliminary incident reports arising from alleged censurable conduct shall be originated and prepared in triplicate immediately by the employee’s supervisor who bears witness to the alleged violation or who is advised of the alleged violation by another employee or a source outside the HCSO.
-The report shall be entered in Blue Team and forwarded to the bureau commander or ranking supervisor in his or her absence.
+The employee’s supervisor who bears witness to the alleged violation (censurable conduct) or who is advised of the alleged violation by another employee or a source outside the HCSO will immediately create and prepare a complaint.
+The report will be entered in Blue Team and forwarded to the bureau commander or ranking supervisor in their absence.

 b.
-The division commander (or ranking supervisor in his or her absence) shall confer with the bureau commander promptly to determine whether immediate action is needed regarding the employee.
-The bureau commander (or ranking supervisor in his or her absence) may relieve an employee from duty promptly for any act or omission that would justify the preparation of a preliminary incident report.
+The division commander (or ranking supervisor in their absence) will confer with the bureau commander promptly to determine whether immediate action is needed regarding the employee.
+The bureau commander (or ranking supervisor in their absence) may relieve an employee from duty promptly for any serious act or omission including but not limited to those listed in Section IV (A)(1).

 c.
-A written order relieving the employee from duty shall be issued to the employee with a signed copy to the Sheriff or his or her designee.
-An employee relieved from duty shall surrender his or her badge and identification card to the relieving supervisor, who shall forward it immediately to the division commander.
+A letter relieving the employee from duty will be issued to the employee with a signed copy to the Sheriff or designee.
+An employee relieved from duty will surrender their badge and identification card to the relieving supervisor, who will forward it immediately to the division commander.

 d.
-With the exception in Section V (B)(2) (allegations that must be referred to IAD), the bureau commander shall determine whether the incidents described in the preliminary incident report should require disciplinary action.
-If so, the incident will be forwarded to the Office of Inspector General (OIG) bureau commander.
-The OIG bureau commander will determine if the incident will be investigated by the bureau or the Internal Affairs Division.
+With the exception in Section V (B)(2) (allegations that must be referred to IAD), the Internal Affairs bureau commander will determine whether the incidents described in the complaint will be investigated by the bureau or the Internal Affairs Division.

 e.
-If the bureau conducts the investigation into the preliminary incident, the supervisor conducting the investigation will present the completed investigation to the Administrative Disciplinary Committee (ADC) for disciplinary action.
-The final disciplinary decision will rest with the Sheriff or his or her designee.
+If the bureau conducts the investigation into the incident, the supervisor conducting the investigation will present the completed investigation to the Administrative Disciplinary Committee (ADC) for disciplinary action.
+The final disciplinary decision will rest with the Sheriff or his designee.

 C. The Administrative Disciplinary Committee reviews all completed investigations not resolved at the bureau level.

-1. The ADC shall be composed of a quorum of at least four bureau commanders appointed by the Sheriff.
+1. The ADC will be composed of a quorum of at least three bureau commanders appointed by the Sheriff.
 A division commander may represent a bureau commander at the ADC chairperson’s discretion.

 2. In most instances, the investigator will present the case for review.
-The OIG shall authorize any alternative investigative representative.
+The IAD Bureau Commander may authorize any alternative investigative representative.
 Bureau commanders may attend the “investigator presentation” portion of the ADC.

 3. All investigation violations will be identified separately with individual findings using the following dispositions: